 What is Hydroponics?

-Hydroponic gardening is a straightforward way of growing crops without the additional element of soil or any substrate related to soil.
+Hydroponic gardening is a straightforward way of growing crops without additional soil or any substrate related to soil.

-The amount of manual labor involved is also very less as compared to conventional methods.
-In this way of gardening, a concentrated solution of nutrients and minerals is applied to the roots of the plants directly.
+The amount of manual labour involved is also very less as compared to conventional methods.
+In this way of gardening, a concentrated solution of nutrients and minerals is applied directly to the plants’ roots.

 Light-weighted plants like tomato plants grow their roots in the solution directly.

-This allows the tomatoes to grow in a sustained environment with a very less chance of being affected by diseases, helps them to grow faster, and yields juicy and fleshy fruits which are very tasty.
+This allows the tomatoes to grow in a sustained environment with a less chance of being affected by diseases, grow faster, and yield juicy and fleshy fruits, which are very tasty.

-If you want to know how to grow tomatoes hydroponically, please follow the procedures mentioned below.
+If you want to know how to grow tomatoes indoors hydroponically, please follow the procedures mentioned below.